-1) Cottonwood Canyon Campground – Located 1 miles up from the forest boundary.
-There are 2 campsites.
-It is at an elevation of 6,080 feet.
+1) Cottonwood Canyon Campground – Located 1 mile from the forest boundary.
+2 campsites at an elevation of 6,080 feet.

 2) Intake Campground – Located 1.5 miles from the forest boundary.
-There are 4 campsites.
-It is at an elevation of 6,320 feet.
+4 campsites at an elevation of 6,320 feet.

 3) Boy Scout Campground – Located 1.7 miles from the forest boundary.
-There are 5 campsites.
+5 campsites.
 It sits at 6,320 feet elevation.

 4) Lower Narrows Campground – Located 2.2 miles from the forest boundary.
-There are 5 sites.
-The campground is at 6,840 feet elevation.
+5 sites at 6,840 feet elevation.

 5) Upper Narrows Campground - Located 3 miles from the forest boundary.
-There are 8 campsites.
-Its sits is at 6,920 feet elevation.
+8 campsites at 6,920 feet elevation.

-6) Loop Campground – This is where the trailhead to Deseret Peak begins.
-There are 9 campsites.
-It's located 4.5 miles from the forest boundary.
+6) Loop Campground – The trailhead to Deseret Peak begins here.
+9 campsites located 4.5 miles from the forest boundary.

 The State of Deseret: The word Deseret is often used to mean the state of Utah.
-When the Mormons first came to this new territory, they named the area The State of Deseret, a reference to the honey bee in The Book of Mormon.
+When the Mormons first came to this new territory, they named the area The State of Deseret, which is a reference to the honey bee in The Book of Mormon.
 The Mormons regard the honey bee as a symbol of industriousness.
-The beehive was adopted, in 1847, as an official emblem and represents the qualities of industry, perseverance, thrift, stability, and self-reliance, all virtues respected by the region's settlers.
-The beehive is the centerpiece of the Utah Great Seal and the Utah State Flag.
+The beehive was adopted, in 1847, as an official emblem and represents the qualities of industry, perseverance, thrift, stability, and self-reliance, all virtues respected by the region's early settlers.
+The beehive can be seen as the centerpiece of the Utah Great Seal and the Utah State Flag.

 The Stansbury Range was named after Captain Howard Stansbury.
 He was an early surveyor to the area.
 Stansbury Island, at the southern end of the Great Salt Lake, was also named after him.
 The island has a dirt road connecting it to the mainland.
 He was sent to survey the Great Salt Lake area in 1850.
 Tooele is the county's largest city, and took its name from the valley, which Captain Howard Stansbury spelled "tuilla" on his surveying maps in 1849-50.